 Back in 2013, I started a hobby blog after losing a bunch of weight.
 I used this blog to document my weight loss journey.

-I never started this blog to make money, therefore never treated it like a business until late 2016.
+I never started this blog to make money and never treated it like a business until 2016.

 1. What made you want to go full-time on Fitnancials?

 Before I decided to treat my blog like a business, I would spend a few hours here and there every month uploading articles, sharing posts, that’s it.